Pike River Mine - victims' families understand a new re-entry attempt will be made tomorrow

 Anna Osborne, whose husband died in the disaster, would not confirm any re-entry of Pike River Mine tomorrow.

-She said: "All I can actually tell you is that the re-entry is imminent but unfortunately I don't have a set date to share with the public yet.
-I know there's some speculation about it happening tomorrow but I'm unable to confirm that I'm sorry."
+"All I can actually tell you is that the re-entry is imminent," she said, "but unfortunately I don't have a set date to share with the public yet.
+I know there's some speculation about it happening tomorrow but I'm unable to confirm that, I'm sorry."

 A spokeswoman for the Pike River Recovery Agency would not confirm that a re-entry was going ahead tomorrow, saying only that preparations were continuing and it was not discussing timeframes.